multiversx/mx-docs/docs/developers/gas-and-fees/user-defined-smart-contracts.md

 Therefore, in our case, a reasonable value for `gasLimit` would be 7000000.

 :::important
-In case of a highly gas-demanding callback (not recommended) which would consume more than `gasToLockForCallback`, one should appropriately increase the right-hand side of the `gasLimit` inquality depicted above, by inspecting the contract call output and the testnet logs.
+In case of a highly gas-demanding callback (not recommended) which would consume more than `gasToLockForCallback`, one should appropriately increase the right-hand side of the `gasLimit` inequation depicted above, by inspecting the contract call output and the testnet logs.
 :::